shapely/shapely/docs/installation.rst

 to each other.
 We only include some guidelines here to address this issue as this document is not intended as a general guide of shared library discovery.

-If you encountered exceptions like:
+If you encounter exceptions like:

 .. code-block:: none